-- Marinate the steaks in the refrigerator for 1 to 1 1/2 hours turning steaks frequently.
+- Marinate the steaks in the refrigerator for 1 to 1 1/2 hours, turning frequently.

-- Cook on a charcoal or gas grill.
-While steaks are cooking, pour the marinade into a small saucepan and bring to a boil over medium-high heat.
+- While the steaks cook, pour the marinade into a small saucepan and bring it to a boil over medium-high heat.
 Reduce to a simmer and keep warm.

-- Allow steaks to rest for 10 minutes after removing them from the grill.
-Drizzle the finished steaks with some of the warm marinade while resting.
+- Allow the steaks to rest for 10 minutes after removing them from the grill.
+Drizzle the finished steaks with some of the warm marinade before serving.